-Facing an aged care need is often an emotionally difficult and confusing time.
-This can lead to family conflicts which are fuelled by the Three G’s of aged careTM – grief, guilt and greed.
+Acknowledging a need for aged care is often an emotional time.
+The stress can lead to family conflicts, fuelled by the Three G’s of aged careTM – grief, guilt and greed.

-Making decisions on their own can be time consuming and costly for clients.
-Advice is the key to relieving the pressure to help clients choose the correct pathway.
+Making incorrect decisions under pressure is time consuming and costly for clients.
+Professional advice relieves the pressure and helps clients to choose the correct pathway.

-Aged care is about building relationships and providing guidance and does not necessarily rely on any product placement.
-It is a true advice scenario and the value-add to clients can be significant.
+Aged-care advice is about building relationships – not product placement – and the value to clients can be significant.